sector3studios/r3e-api/README.md

 The sample will poll for RRRE.exe for ten minutes, and if/when it finds the application it will print some of the live data for another ten minutes.

+You'll find a JSON file with data lookup for the various car, track and livery IDs in the [r3e-spectator-overlay][data] repository.

 ## Prerequisites